 - Send minutes of the Board meetings to each member of the Board of Directors

 - Release information to news media at the discretion of the Board of Directors.

 The President shall appoint standing and ad hoc committees to carry out the needs of the membership.

 The Nominating Committee is to be appointed by the President.
 This committee is to compile a slate of Lake Charlevoix Association members who will be willing to serve on the Board of Directors.

 ARTICLE VII -MEETINGS

-The Annual Meeting shall be held at such time and place as approved by the Board of Directors provided it is held between mid-July and mid-August.
+The Annual Meeting shall be held at such time and place as approved by the Board of Directors provided it is held between June 1 and September 1.
 A fifteen-day advance notice shall be sent to all members.